Glauber Gluon Effects in Soft Collinear Factorization: Conclusions and Discussions

 \section{Conclusions and Discussions}

 We discuss Glauber gluon effects in hadron collisions in this paper.
-It is proved that effects of interactions after the hard collison cancel out in processes inclusive enough.
-After the cancellation, Glauber gluons couple to collinear particles only through vertexes adjacent to the final cut or hard vertex.
-While neglecting couplings between glauber gluons and soft particles, we have prove the cancellation of spectator-spectator type Glauber effects in processes considered here.
-It is proved that active-spectator and active-active type Glauber effects can be absorbed into collinear and soft Wilson lines travelling from $-\infty$ to the hard vertex in processes considered here.
-These results are necessary for proofs of factorization theorem of processes considered here in SCET.
+It is proved that effects of interactions after the hard collision cancel out in processes inclusive enough.
+For a time-like evolution(like $\widetilde{n_{+}}\cdot x$-evolution in Sec.\ref{x+H}) which is approximately equivalent to $x^{+}$ or $x^{-}$-evolution, we have the similar result.
+That is, interactions with the coordinates $\widetilde{n}\cdot x$ greater than that of the hard collision cancel out in processes inclusive enough.
+After the cancellation, spectator-active coherence no longer disturb us and we prove the cancellation of spectator-spectator and spectator-soft Glauber exchanges for processes inclusive enough.
+We also present the proof of eikonalization of active-spectator and active-active and active-soft type Glauber exchanges.
+According to our discussions, these Glauber gluons should be viewed as zero-bin of collinear or soft gluons and absorbed into directions of collinear and soft Wilson lines in hard vertex.
+Graphic cancellation of spectator-spectator and spectator-soft Glauber exchanges are also discussed here to show how such graphic cancellation is related to operator level skills in this paper.

-Regularization and subtraction scheme involving Glauber gluons are not discussed in this paper.
-We simply assume that the regularization and subtraction scheme in \cite{Rothstein:2016bsq} is suitable for.
-That is to say, we assume that such scheme is compatible with power counting for different modes and does not cause double counting.
-In addition, we that such scheme does not affect the unitarity of the theory, which is crucial in our discussions.
-Our discussions in this paper is independent of the assumption once there are another suitable regularization and subtraction schemes involving Glauber gluons.
+Exactly, cancellation of interactions with the coordinates $\widetilde{n_{+}}\cdot x$ greater than that of the hard collision is equivalent to cancellation of final states interactions as $\widetilde{n_{+}}$ is time-like.
+On the other hand, $\widetilde{n_{+}}$ is approximately light-like and $\widetilde{n_{+}}\cdot x$-evolution of collinear and soft particles are approximately equivalent to light cone evolution of thee particles at mass center frame of initial hadrons as discussed in Sec.\ref{x+evo+} and Sec.\ref{x+evo-S}.
+This explains why proofs based on the time like evolution in this paper give the same conclusion as those based on light cone evolution in \cite{CSS:1988}.